aultimus/tmbd-crawler/README.md

 ## Running

 The main workflow is managed via the Makefile.
-Common targets:
+The output of each preceding step feeds into the following step:

 - `make discover-movie-ids`
+  Input: N/A
+  Output: `movie_ids.txt, new_movie_ids.txt`
   Download all TMDb movie IDs to `movie_ids.txt` and new IDs since last run to `new_movie_ids.txt`.
 The new IDs file can be used for incremental fetches in the next crawl step.

 - `make crawl`
+  Input: `movie_ids.txt`
+  Output: `data/*.json`
-  Run the crawler to download movie and credit JSON files.
+  Run the crawler to download movie and credit JSON files for the given IDs.
 You can pass arguments to control concurrency and the input file:

   ```sh
   make crawl ARGS="--concurrent-requests 20 --movie-ids-file custom_ids.txt"